-Local authorities, housing providers and other public service organisations across England and Wales are being invited to share their good practice and outstanding contributions to animal welfare by entering this year’s RSPCA’s CAWF awards.
+Local authorities, housing providers and other public service organisations across England have been awarded the prestigious RSPCA CAWF awards to highlight pioneering contributions to improve animal welfare in communities.

 The awards are again supported by the Local Government Association, along with the Chartered Trading Standards Institute and the Chartered Institute of Environmental Health.

 Rachel Williams, senior parliamentary advisor for the RSPCA said: “I am so delighted that so many organisation have maintained or bettered their CAWF award this year, and very encouraged to see new entries too – many congratulations to all the winning organisation.

 “In the current economic climate, it is by no means easy for organisations to come up with, fund and give manpower to protect and improve animal welfare within their communities, so our awards are their chance to shine and be recognised for the difference they are making.

 “The Footprints are the only awards available that recognise the hard work of local authorities, social housing providers and public sector bodies on animal welfare, so it is great to be able to offer this for the ninth year now, to reward the hard work that organisations do to improve animal welfare.”

 Rachel added: “It is no secret that receiving a CAWF Award is a major achievement for any organisation or local authority.
 We now look forward to the awards presentation in November, where winner will be handed their trophies, and we will announce the winner of the prestigious 2017 Innovator Award and the brand new Special Recognition Award.”

 The presentation of the awards will take place on 28 November at RICS, Parliament Square.